Capital Gains Tax

 What is Capital Gains Tax?

 Essentially capital gains are profits you make on 'assets' you've sold.
 Assets can be all kinds of things - from houses and jewellery to stocks and shares.
 HMRC looks to tax you on the 'gain' you make when you sell these assets as Capital Gains Tax.

 Two things are important to note about Capital Gains Tax.
 Firstly it's a tax on the gain you make, not the total amount you sell something for.
 Secondly, not every gain you make is subject to this tax – there are some exceptions.
-You only pay Capital Gains Tax when you sell:
+You only pay Capital Gains Tax on the gain when you sell:

 - Personal possessions worth £6,000 or more, with the exception of your car.

-- Your main home – but this is only subject to Capital Gains Tax on any gains if you’ve let it out (this does not include having a single lodger), it's used for business or it's more than 5,000 square metres.
+- Your main home if you’ve let it out (this does not include having a single lodger), it's used for business or it's more than 5,000 square metres.

 - Shares that aren’t in an Individual Savings Account (ISA) or a Personal Equity Plan (PEP).

 For full and complete definitions of these descriptions, its best to go direct to HMRC’s website.

 When do I not have to pay Capital Gains Tax?

 You usually do not pay tax on any gifts between spouses, civil partners, or when you make a gift to a charity – irrespective of how much you gift.
 Gifts to others may be still subject to tax, but check with HMRC.

 Any gains made from the following are also not subject to Capital Gains Tax:

 - ISAs or PEPs.